 - Modern infrastructure with learning studios and quiet areas

-Some schools, such as the Freie Privatschule Zürich or the Privatschule Toblerstrasse, combine several of these areas into a holistic care and support concept.
-Schools that offer daily Socratic Discussions, individual learning coaching, and regular reflection units as an integral part of the lessons are also in high demand among many families.
+Some schools, such as Freie Privatschule Zürich or Privatschule Toblerstrasse, combine several of these areas into a holistic care and support concept.
+Schools that offer daily Socratic Discussions, individualized learning coaching, and regular reflection as an integral part of lessons are also in high demand among many families.

 Acton Academy Switzerland launches in 2026 School, kindergarten & daycare